adidas/docs/python/aws_deployment/how_to_simple_hello_world.rst

 As mentioned above, this example implements the hello world code found in `Pyramid's documentation
 <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/firstapp.html#hello-world>`_.
-The code is very simple, but it is meant to be a guide to understanding the fundamentals of what is needed to get a Pyramid app working.
+The code is simple, but it is meant to be a guide to understanding the fundamentals of what is needed to get a Pyramid app working.

 However, we cannot use this code as is.
 AWS requires that the "application" is